jeffawang/rc-town-vagrant/README.md

 This is a playground for rc-town.

-Test out rc-town with `vagrant ssh -- -l town`.
+Test out rc-town with `ssh localhost -p 22222 -l town`.
 If your nothing shows up, try setting `TERM=xterm-256color`.

+If you're the creator of the vagrant vm, you can also use `vagrant ssh -- -l town` to ssh in, but this does not seem to work for other users.

 Access a shell in the vm with `vagrant ssh` from this directory.
 Inside the vm, this directory is mounted at `/vagrant`.